pywbem/pywbemtools/docs/pywbemclicommands.rst

 If the ``--names-only``/``--no`` command option is set, only the instance paths are displayed.
 Otherwise, the instances are displayed.

+The ``--propertylist``/``--pl`` command option allows restricting the set of properties to be retrieved and displayed on the instances.

 Valid output formats in both cases are :term:`CIM object output formats` or :term:`Table output formats`.